-The expert team strongly recommends adherence to the framework of competence -based learning as defined by the European region World Physiotherapy organization and to redefine in this way the learning outcomes at programme level and to show the contributions of the specific learning outcomes of the courses with the objectives defined at programme level.
+The expert team strongly recommends adherence to the framework of competence -based learning as defined by the European region World Physiotherapy organization and to redefine in this way the learning outcomes at programme level and to show the contributions of the specific learning outcomes of the courses with the learning outcomes defined at programme level.
 In this way a table can be realized that gives evidence that graduates master all learning outcomes at competence level as defined at programme level.
-By realizing such a patchwork it will be more easy to define the mix of teaching and learning activities and the mix of assessment methods at the appropriate level, to follow evolution of competences for each individual students and to show evidence that at graduation students are fit for purpose.
+By realizing such a patchwork it will be more easy to define the mix of teaching and learning activities and the mix of assessment methods at the propriate level 6 and to follow evolution of competences for each individual students and to show evidence that at graduation students are fit for purpose.

 According to the SER the programme works with the didactic concept of student-centred teaching and learning with a mix of activating teaching and learning activities and a mix of assessment methods.
-By studying the documents of the syllabi the expert team has determined that the process of defining learning outcomes for each course at the levels of Blooms taxonomy is going on and full implementation is underway.
-According to the interviews all teachers have been trained in defining learning outcomes for their courses by the Centre of Excellence in Teaching.
+By studying the documents of the syllabi the expert team has determined that the process of defining learning outcomes for each course at the levels of Blooms taxonomy is going on and full implementation is not yet realised in all courses.
+According to the interviews all teachers have been trained in defining learning outcomes for their courses by the Centre of Excellence in teaching.
+Evaluation of this training at satisfaction level of teachers is very high.
 The syllabi show that some courses are further in the evolution to define the capabilities of students as activities that student can perform.
-In other syllabi the learning outcomes are still at the level of knowledge or only content of the course is given, and teaching and learning activities are not enough activating the learning processes of the students according to the didactic concept of student centred learning principles.
+In other syllabi the learning outcomes are still at the level of knowledge and teaching and learning activities are not enough activating the learning processes of the students according to the didactic concept of student centred learning principles.
 The step to go for a fully competence-based programme as is the common practice in EHEA is not yet fully realised (see recommendation to define competences at programme level).
-Also for assessment methods the expert team recommends to work more with activating assignments with immediate feedback in a way to create coherence in teaching and learning in time.
+Also for assessment methods the expert team recommends to work more with activating assignments with immediate feedback as some teachers already do.
+The expert team concludes that the transition from teacher-centred to student-centred teaching and learning has not yet been fully implemented and that effectiveness of the training at the level of implementation and changes in the behaviour of teachers is not fully realised.

-Furthermore the learning outcomes methodology (what they are and why they are formulated to stimulate the learning processes at higher levels of Bloom) has to be better (students of 3 year bachelor in science in physiotherapy do not know what the meaning of learning outcomes is) communicated with students because learning outcomes have to steer the learning processes and to give students insight in their progression of mastering the competences they should have by graduation.
+Furthermore the expert team has established that students from the 3 year programme are not aware of the importance of learning outcomes in the frame of competence-based learning.
+The learning outcomes methodology (what they are and why they are formulated to stimulate the learning processes at higher levels of Bloom) has to be better communicated with students because learning outcomes have to steer the learning processes and to give students insight in their progression of mastering the competences they should have by graduation.